grantcolley/tradeserver/README.md

 ```

 ## Monitoring a Running Strategy
+The application uses [DipSocket](https://github.com/grantcolley/dipsocket), a lightweight publisher / subscriber implementation using WebSockets, for sending and receiving notifications to and from clients and servers.

 #### The Client Request to Monitor a s Strategy
+The [DipSocketClient's](https://github.com/grantcolley/dipsocket/blob/master/src/DipSocket/Client/DipSocketClient.cs) `StartAsync` method opens WebSocket connection with the [DipSocketServer](https://github.com/grantcolley/dipsocket/blob/master/src/DipSocket/Server/DipSocketServer.cs).
+The `On` method registers an Action to be invoked when receiving a message from the server.

 ```C#
             socketClient = new DipSocketClient($"{Strategy.StrategyServerUrl}/notificationhub", strategyAssemblyManager.Id);